 Know Your History and Incorporate Regular Screenings

 Be aware of other factors in your own history that may be a possible risk factor, such as being 60 years or older; family history of breast cancer; menstruation prior to age 12; menopause at age 55 or over; first childbirth after age 35; no children; dense breasts; long-term hormone replacement therapy; history of benign breast growth.
 Be sure to do regular breast exams and to have a mammogram periodically, after the age of 40.
 Self-exams can be very effective.
 Try to pick the same day once a month to examine your breasts, and note any changes.
 Should any redness, swelling, lumps, changes in the skin or irregular nipple discharge present itself, notify a doctor as soon as possible.

 Strive for Balance

 Look for ways to simplify, de-stress and balance your daily living.
+Stress can really take a toll on your body.
 Take small steps each day to improve your regular routine: “Put yourself first” with exercise, meditation/spirituality, deep breathing, eating whole foods, making healthy choices for snacks and getting quality sleep to help your body repair and recharge.
 Also, look for natural dietary supplements to help fill in your nutritional gaps.
-Ensure you’re getting the daily recommended servings of fresh fruits and vegetables as well as total body nutritional support.
-(US Gov. Dietary Guidelines)

 *This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Any research referred to in this article is not meant to be interpreted as research results involving specific Eniva products.